jamespfennell/texcraft/docs/src/home.md

     One of the main goals of Boxworks is to support creating new non-TeX typesetting languages that use the engine for typesetting.

-The [Texcraft playground](https://play.texcraft.dev) is example of what can be built with Texcraft.
+The [Texcraft playground](https://play.texcraft.dev) is an example of what can be built with Texcraft.
 In the long run the goal is to produce re-implementations of TeX, pdfTeX and other TeX engines using Texcraft.

 ## Design of the documentation